Last Updated on May 10, 2022 by BTS 101

 Notable singles include: Blood Sweat and Tears, Wings, Spring Day, Not Today, You Never Walk Alone, as well as a solo song for each of the 7 members

 Theme: Wings is about falling into temptation.
 A lot of its themes – and some direct quotes in their videos – come from the book Damien by Herman Hesse, a book about good versus evil, and figuring out who you really are.
-It’s also a very personal album, as the solo songs of each member often talk about their personal struggles and emotions within the group.
+It’s also a very personal album, as the solo songs of each member talk about their personal struggles and emotions within the group.

 Blood Sweat and Tears was a big change in their sound, look, and performance level and the video remains one of their most impactful and iconic.
-Spring Day was a huge hit for them – possibly still their biggest hit ever in Korea – and is still massively popular when they perform it live.
+Spring Day was a huge hit for them – still their biggest hit ever in Korea – and is massively popular when they perform it live.

 2017-2018: Love Yourself